Season 1, Episode 1: Awakening16 August 1979

 17 January 1980

-A satellite enters earth orbit.
-It transmits a message intended for Buck, and a warning of a possible attack.
-Buck and his friends try to figure out who might have sent the satellite to prevent the attack.
+A satellite enters Earth orbit.
+This transmits a message intended for Buck, and a warning of a possible attack.
+Buck and his friends attempt to figure out who might have sent the satellite to prevent the attack.

 24 January 1980

-Kane has perfected a new design for the Hatchet Fighters of the Draconian Realm, but in testing the empire's best pilots cannot control their ships, invariably resulting in their destruction.
-Ardala, determined to launch attacks on Earth, orders the capture of Buck Rogers, the one pilot in the galaxy who can possibly control Kane's new Hatchet Fighters.
-Using a dramatic ruse, Ardala succeeds in capturing Buck and Twiki, and prepares Buck for the debut of the Zygots, robot duplicates of himself.
-Strapping Buck into a bulky space suit, the Draconians record all of his abilities and transfer the data into the Zygot prototype, who is a near-perfect clone of Buck except for his mangling of some of Buck's 20th century parlance and his excessively happy personality.
-The prototype nonetheless succeeds in infiltrating Earth, but when the ruse is discovered, Ardala has three more Zygot models ready to fly Hatchet Fighters in an attack on a major Earth city, and when they engage the Intercept Squadron they slaughter Earth Starfighters as if they weren't even armed spacecraft - until help arrives in the form of a fourth Hatchet Fighter......
+Kane has perfected a current design for the Hatchet Fighters of the Draconian Realm, invariable resulting in the deaths of the empire's best pilots who cannot control their ships.
+Determined to launch attacks on Earth, Princess Ardala orders the capture of Buck Rogers, the one pilot in the galaxy who can possibly control Kane's Hatchet Fighters.
+Using a dramatic ruse, Ardala succeeds in capturing Buck and Twiki, and prepares Buck for the debut of the Zygots, android clones of himself.
+Strapping Buck into a space suit, the Draconians record his combat experience and transfer the information into the clone.
+Buck attempts to escape, but finds Ardala has sent one of his clones as an impostor, rigged with a bomb capable of destroying New Chicago.

 31 January 1980

-Evil space mine owner Kurt Belzack abducts Twiki so he can investigate the diminutive drone's unique circuitry and make cheap duplicates of Twiki to work in his mine.
-It's up to Buck Rogers to save Twiki.
-Meanwhile, Wilma Deering has her hands full with a huge floating chunk of frozen oxygen that could destroy most of the Earth's population if it veers off course.
+After an uprising of miners on the asteroid Toros, the mining operator Kerk Belzak wishes to replace the human workers with robotic drones.
+He kidnaps Twiki so he can investigate the diminutive drone's unique circuitry and make cheap duplicates of Twiki to work in his mine.
+Buck Rogers goes after Belzak's enforcers, the Omniguard, three female paranormals with psychokinetic powers to save Twiki.
+Meanwhile, Wilma Deering has her hands full with a huge floating chunk of frozen oxygen that could destroy most of Earth's population once the iceberg veers off course.

 Season 1, Episode 17: Olympiad7 February 1980